zliebersbach/topicons/README.md

 ## Configuring

 To enable and configure Top Icons, open GNOME Tweak tool and navigate to the extensions page.

+## Updating

+To update Top Icons, run the following command in the directory where the source code was downloaded:

+    $ make update

 ## Uninstalling